CodeWizard-1/psychological-test/README.md

 **2.**

-Issue:: If you answer a question incorrectly, an error message is displayed, but the question is not repeated.
+Issue:: if you answer a question incorrectly, an error message is displayed, but the question is not repeated.

 ![Bug 2](./documentation/bug2-img.png)
 <br>

-Solution: to solve this problem, the code included a loop that continues until the user receives the appropriate answer to the question.
-With this modification code, it is necessary to ask the same question until the user requires the appropriate answer (“Yes” or “No”).
-If the user gives an incorrect answer, they will see a message about Nurgals and will be asked to answer the question again.
+Solution: the code includes a loop that continues until the application receives the appropriate answer to the question ("Yes" or "No").
+If the user answers incorrectly, they will see an error message and be prompted to answer the question again..

 ![Alt text](./documentation/image.png)